 More Benefits to Completing the Defensive Driving Course

-- Not incurring those points on your driver's license does more than keep your car insurance rate in tact.
+- Not incurring those points on your driver's license does more than keeping your car insurance rate intact.
 Points adding up on your record can result in driver's license suspension and even revocation if you are a frequent offender.
 Avoiding the points now could help you avoid those tougher penalties in the future.

-- You might actually learn something about traffic safety that you can use in a future real life situation.
+- You might learn something about traffic safety that you can use in a future real-life situation.
 If not, then at least hopefully you learned your lesson about not following the rules of the road.